SAP-samples/teched2024-IN280/exercises/ex4/README.md

 To execute the select statement on Snowflake, we ned the request-reply-receiver combination.
 We consider the Snowflake adapter as the adapter type.
 The configuration of this adapter is as follows:

 ### Connection
-The following details would establish the connection betweeen SAP Cloud Integration and Snwoflake database directly.
+The following details would establish the connection betweeen SAP Cloud Integration and Snowflake database directly.

 | Parameter        | Example value  | Description |
 | :---             | :---           | :---          |